Assessment

 Minnesota Comprehensive Assessment (MCA) and Minnesota Test of Academic Skills (MTAS)

 The MCAs are mandated by the state of Minnesota.
 They help schools and districts measure student progress toward the state’s academic standards.
-The math and reading tests are given to students in grades 3-5 and science is given to students in grades 3 and 5.
+The math and reading tests are given to students in grades 3-5 and science is given to students in grade 5.

 Preliminary scores available to schools in late May; Final Individual Student Reports are provided to schools to give to families in fall of the following year.